This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Step-by-Step Guide to Install Your New Cabinet Doors:

-Remove the existing cabinet doors by unscrewing them from the hinges.
-If your cabinets are not the same size, labeling where each door was originally located will make it easy to know where to put each one back on.
+- Remove the cabinet doors by unscrewing them from the hinges.
+If your cabinets differ in size, label each door’s original position to know where to reinstall them.

-Wipe down all your new cabinet doors thoroughly to rid them of dust and fingerprints.
+- Finally, clean all cabinet doors of dust and fingerprints.

-- Get samples of all your potential door styles and finishes to ensure color and quality prior to making a full purchase.
+- Get samples of your door styles and finishes to check color and quality before buying.

-- Pre-drilled doors are often available for an easier DIY experience.
+- Pre-drilled doors are available for easier DIY.

-- If you lack the skills to drill and measure properly for your cabinet doors, most hardware and cabinet supply stores can assist with custom orders or installation.
+- If you’re not skilled at drilling and measuring, hardware and cabinet stores can help with custom orders or installation.

 Compared to a complete cabinet replacement, replacing the door fronts will save you time and money while modernizing your kitchen, enhancing durability, and personalizing the area to fit your taste.